EddieChoCho/tech_notes/Java/JavaConcurrencyInPractice.md

 #### Safety Hazards
 #### Liveness Hazards
+* A liveness failure occurs when an activity gets into a state such that it is permanently unable to make forward progress. (e.g. inadvertent infinite loop)
 * Chapter 10 describes various forms of liveness failures and how to avoid them,
 	* deadlock (Section 10.1),
 	* starvation (Section 10.3.1),